 Specifically, the 1996 Farm Act strengthened the market orientation of crop planting by eliminating the requirement that farmers maintain base acreage of a crop to qualify for Government payments.
-In addition, wheat sowings have lost ground to coarse grains and oilseeds due to technological innovations that have improved production prospects for corn and soybeans.
+In addition, wheat sowings lost ground to coarse grains and oilseeds due to technological innovations that improved production prospects for corn and soybeans.
 Genetic improvement has been slower for wheat due to the food grain’s significantly more complex genetics and lower potential returns from research investments.
-Farmers grow wheat primarily for human food use, and U.S. food processors are wary of consumer reaction to products containing genetically modified (GM) wheat.
+Farmers grow wheat primarily for human food use, and U.S. food processors are wary of consumers’ reactions to products containing genetically modified (GM) wheat.
 No GM wheat is commercially grown in the United States.

-- Hard red winter (HRW) wheat accounts for about 40 percent of total production and is grown primarily in the Great Plains (northern Texas through Montana).
+- Hard Red Winter (HRW) wheat accounts for about 40 percent of total production and is grown primarily in the Great Plains (northern Texas through Montana).
 HRW is principally used to make bread flour.

 U.S. consumer demand for food products made from wheat flour is relatively stable and largely unaffected by changes in wheat prices or disposable income.
 However, demand is closely tied to population and changing consumer tastes and preferences.